Notary fees when buying a house or apartment

 2. Registration fees on purchase

 When purchasing a house or condo, taxes are due, known as registration fees.
 This is the tax that must be paid to the government when registering a deed or writing, as required when purchasing real estate.
 This cost is the first of the notary fees.
 This cost is in addition to the purchase price of the property.
 The notary will handle this payment on your behalf.
 Registration fees can eventually add up to thousands of dollars on top of the purchase price, and it is not always possible to obtain additional financing for this from the bank.
 Thorough advance information is therefore essential.
 The rate of this tax varies by region.
-For Flanders, these registration fees apply*:

 • General rate for home other than sole owner-occupied home: 12%